Rappahannock Industrial Academy

-Rappahannock Industrial Academy was a school for African American children that operated between 1902 and 1948 near Dunnsville in Essex County, Virginia.
+Rappahannock Industrial Academy was a private school for African American students that operated between 1902 and 1948, near Dunnsville in Essex County, Virginia, U.S..
+It was founded by the Southside Rappahannock Baptist Association.

 History

 After the Civil War and Reconstruction, Virginia's Constitution adopted in 1868 provided for public education, but that for African Americans did not extend beyond seventh grade.
+It existed during a time of racial segregation, and was one of twelve black schools opened in the state of Virginia by the Baptist Church, others included Spiller Academy (1891), Ruffin Academy (1894), the Keysville Mission Industrial Academy (1898), Northern Neck Industrial Academy (1898), Halifax Industrial Institute (1901), Pittsylvania Industrial, Normal, and Collegiate Institute (1903), Bowling Green Industrial Academy (1903), King William Academy (1903), Fredericksburg Normal and Industrial Institute (1905), Nansemond Collegiate Institute (1905), and Corey Memorial Institute (1906).

 In 1897, the Southside Rappahannock Baptist Association (which consisted of 38 churches, all but two in Essex, King and Queen or Middlesex Counties) decided to establish an institution to provide Christian education and stress character development for African American children.
 Jennie Dean had established the Manassas Industrial Academy a few years earlier, which provided higher education (and boarding opportunities) for African American children, but which was too far for most students from the Middle Peninsula.

-By 1900, the Site Committee had raised enough money to purchase a 159 acre farm for $1,200, some of which was provided by the Women's Baptist District Missionary Convention, which received 25 acres to establish a home for the aged.
-For its first year, which began in January 1902, the school used the pre-existing farmhouse, but the following year erected a three story dormitory to accommodate 45 girls and two teachers, as well as a dining hall, chapel and administrative offices.
+By 1900, the Site Committee had raised enough money to purchase a 159-acre farm for $1,200, some of which was provided by the Women's Baptist District Missionary Convention, which received 25 acres to establish a home for the aged.
+For its first year, which began in January 1902, the school used the pre-existing farmhouse, but the following year erected a three-story dormitory to accommodate 45 girls and two teachers, as well as a dining hall, chapel and administrative offices.
 Soon, a second building could house 30 male students, 2 teachers, 3 classrooms, a library and laboratory.
 The dormitory (and other use) buildings were named for two of the founding pastors, Reverend C. R. Towles and Dr. R. E. Berkley.